-The applicant should provide the author/claimant's full name and address on the Author/Claimant screen.
+When completing an online application, the applicant should provide the author/claimant's full name and address on the Author/Claimant screen.
+When completing a paper application, the applicant should provide this information on space 2 of Form SE/Group.